solhuebner/NDEF/README.md

 # NDEF Library for Arduino

-**Based on work of Don, ifullgaz, eecharlie, JiapengLi, the-real-orca and countless more.**
+**Based on work of Don, ifullgaz, eecharlie, JiapengLi, the-real-orca, hirotakaster and countless more.**

 Read and Write NDEF messages on NFC Tags with Arduino.